PLI scheme helped to reduce imports by encouraging domestic manufacturing of pharmaceuticals: Mandaviya

 PLI scheme helped to reduce imports by encouraging domestic manufacturing of pharmaceuticals: Mandaviya1 min read .
-Updated: 14 Apr 2022, 07:08 PM IST
+14 Apr 2022

 - The minister urged the pharmaceutical sector to prepare a plan for the next 25 years